xwu20/wmg_agent/README.md

     python run.py <runspec>

-The runspecs in the [spec](specs) directory may be used as-is, or new specs may be created manually.
+Use the runspecs in the [spec](specs) directory to reproduce results from the paper.
+Create new runspecs for new experiments.

 # Citations